 Without hesitation I may state, that yesterday’s visit to the Mori Art Museum cemented Ellie’s yearning of being in the center of attention.
 All the other 5 members of Chim↑Pom, more or less, disappeared.
 The ordinary viewer will remember “Chim↑Pom @ Mori in 2022” as a one-woman-show.

 I’m hereby sending to all the members my sincerest congrats, and am very happy to see their successful career prospering.
 Also we should applaud the Mori Art Museum for taking the risk in installing such an “anti-“aesthetic exhibition.
 The asphalt concept thing reminds me of John Bock’s manoeuvre, who exhibited several years ago in Tokyo.
 Or Gregor Schneider’s “Haus ur” at the Venice Biennale 2001.
+Or a flea-market thing somewhere in Japan.

 “Underground”-Tokyo as captured by Chim↑Pom unfortunately lacks the dark S/M side… a quite common sexual practice amongst us Tokyoties.
 Or the popular “Underworld”, “Maid” 冥土 (Meido) aspect from Akiba-Tokyo.